Estimated reading time: 8 minutes

 Since it is so recyclable, 75 per cent of all aluminium produced since the late 19th century is still used today.
 There is significant aluminium recycling infrastructure in both the U.K. and Europe, allowing 73 per cent of all beverage cans in Europe to be recycled.

-Our ultimate goal is to create all our secondary packaging out of 100 per cent recycled aluminium.
+Our ultimate goal is to create all our primary packaging out of 100 per cent recycled aluminium.
 Our retail packaging is also made from FSC-certified cardboard from responsibly managed forests and without a plastic coating.

 What’s Stopping/Delaying Change?